Serving

 1. Slice BEEF thin (1/8 inch) into pieces about 2 inch by 1/2 inch.

-2. Strip Leaves from PAK BUNG leaving their stems behind.
+2. Pinch Leaves from PAK BUNG leaving their stems behind.
 Tear into 3 inch lengths if too long.
 Discard overly thick stem ends (more than 1/4 inch diameter) and cut all stems including leaf stems into about 1-1/2 inch lengths - keep separate from leaves.

-3. Crush and chop GARLIC fine, cut SHALLOTS in half lengthwise and slice very thin, slice CHILIS very thin, mix all.
+3. Crush GARLIC and chop fine.
+Cut SHALLOTS in half lengthwise and slice very thin.
+Slice CHILIS very thin.
+Mix all.

-7. Add 1 T more OIL and stir in Garlic Mix.
+2. Add 1 T more OIL and stir in Garlic Mix.
 Fry stirring just until garlic starts to color then stir in Pak Bung Stems.
 Fry over high heat until partially wilted (about 2 minutes), then stir in the Pak Bung Leaves.
 Continue frying for another minute or so until leaves are mostly wilted.
 Larger stems should remain a bit crunchy.

 NOTES:

-2. U.S. measure: t=teaspoon, T=Tablespoon, c=cup, qt=quart, oz=ounce, #=pound, cl=clove in=inch
+5. U.S. measure: t=teaspoon, T=Tablespoon, c=cup, qt=quart, oz=ounce, #=pound, cl=clove in=inch, ar=as required tt=to taste

-©Andrew Grygus - ajg@aaxnet.com - Linking and non-commercial use permitted
+©Andrew Grygus - agryg@aaxnet.com - Linking to and non-commercial use of this page is permitted.